orangci/takina/README.md

 ## TODO
 - add time limits to giveaway command and other improvements
-- add server avatar support to the avatar command
 - issue refresh buttons
 - fix the weebism/character bug
 - add hackban command